hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

     }
 }
 ```
-and in ImageWithStyle we add the style that we want to add if this condition is true.
-See that now the StyledImage is inside the render method.
-Why is that?
-Because if not this class can't read {this.props.background}.
-This propertie comes with the super(props), so we must call it inside the render.
+- In `ImageWithStyle.js`, add the style if this condition is true.

+*NOTE: the constant with the style is inside the class because we have to read props.*

 ```javascript
 const bgBlack = `{